section-engineering-education/engineering-education/articles/most-useful-nodejs-packages/index.md

 Let's have a look at packages that will assist you to extend your Node.js development skills.

 ### 1. Express
 [Express.js](https://expressjs.com/) is the fastest, unopinionated, and simplest web framework for Node.js.
-It is very flexibly designed for building simple pages, multi-page and hybrid applications that provide a robust set of features for web and mobile applications.
-The framework is minimal.
-It is the leading Node.js framework designed for building web applications and APIs with robust tooling for HTTP servers.
+It is flexibly created to build simple pages, multi-pages and hybrid apps with robust features for web and mobile development.
+The framework is minimal with undisputed performances.
+It is the leading Node.js framework designed to help you build web apps and APIs with powerful tooling for HTTP servers.

 Node.js frameworks such as [`Sails`](https://www.npmjs.com/package/sails), [`Hapi`](https://www.section.io/engineering-education/introduction-to-hapi/) and [`NestJS`](https://nestjs.com/) are built on Express.
 Express is available on the NPM registry.